mermaid-js/mermaid/docs/syntax/architecture.md

 ### Services

-The syntax for declaring a group is:
+The syntax for declaring a service is:

 ```
 service {service id}({icon name})[{title}] (in {parent id})?